 Learn about ancient religious practices and connect with otherwise isolated monks by volunteering in a Buddhist monastery

-This program remains one of our most popular at Volunteer Society Nepal.
-Few other placements in the world offer the opportunity to work alongside Buddhist monks and observe their unique monastery environment while also helping them communicate with the outside world.
-For volunteers who are keenly interested in learning more about monastery life, meditative techniques and Buddhist teachings, this is an incredible experience.
+This program is one of our most popular at Volunteer Society Nepal.
+Few other placements in the world offer the opportunity to work alongside Buddhist monks.
+As a volunteer, you will observe their unique monastery environment and help the monks communicate with the outside world.
+Are you keenly interested in learning more about monastery life?
+Are you interested in meditative techniques and Buddhist teachings?
+Then this is an incredible experience.

 What work does a monastery volunteer do?

 Volunteers in our monastery placements teach English to the monks, both young and old, for around 3-4 hours per day.
-In turn, the monks will share their knowledge and culture with the volunteers.
-If requested by the volunteer, they may get the chance to learn meditation techniques and receive an in depth knowledge of the Buddhist culture here in Nepal.
-This is one of our most popular volunteering posts due to the unique way it allows you to truly become involved in the life of a Buddhist monastery.
+In turn, the monks share their knowledge and culture with the volunteers.
+If you ask the monks, you can get the chance to learn meditation techniques and receive an in depth knowledge of the Buddhist culture.
+This is one of our most popular volunteering posts, due to the unique way it allows you to truly be involved in the life of a Buddhist monastery.

 Do I need any qualifications or skills to do this work?

-No you not need any specific qualifications for this work, but a good command of the English language is vital.
-You must also be a very culturally sensitive person because you will be working in a religious environment that is likely to be very different from your own.
+You do not need any specific qualifications for this work, but a good command of the English language is vital.
+You must also be a culturally sensitive person, because you will be working in a religious environment that is likely to be very different from your own.

-As Buddhist monks have to participate in different religious activities at various times of the year, the structure of this program may sometimes be altered and volunteers are asked to be flexible to accommodate this.
+As Buddhist monks have to participate in different religious activities at various times of the year, the structure of this program can sometimes be altered.
+We ask you to be flexible to accommodate this.

 Where in Nepal can I volunteer in a monastery?

-The volunteers will work in a monastery and may also work with the attached community schools for non-monastic children.
-Please note that if you want to volunteer in a Tibetan Monastery you must be willing to stay for at least 1 month or more.
+As a volunteer you will work in a monastery and may also work with the attached community schools for non-monastic children.

 For more information go to our Locations Page.